 Timing is everything

 This next suggestion might be a little more surprising, but let’s talk about the importance of timing and just how important it is to time your visit accordingly.
-If you head out to the best restaurant in town at 1pm, it goes without saying that you’re asking for trouble.
+If you head out to the best local Lubbock restaurants in town at 1pm, it goes without saying that you’re asking for trouble.
 You’re going to not only have to queue to be given a table, but the waiting times for each course aren’t going to be short either.